 15. The Cathedral and the Royal Chapel

-On the other hand, the Royal Chapel, located behind the church (entrance to the Madraza Palace), is worth a visit.
+On the other hand, the Royal Chapel, located behind the church (entrance to the Madraza Palace), is definitely worth a visit.
 Here rest the important monarchs Isabella I and Ferdinand II, as well as several other members of the royal family.

 The chapel also houses several interesting works of art by Spanish and Italian artists.
 Sandro Botticelli, Pietro Perugino, Bartolomé Bermejo and Pedro Berruguete.

-Granada has many lovely squares where you can enjoy a coffee or a drink while studying the local life.
+Granada has many lovely squares where you can enjoy a cup of coffee or a drink while studying the local life.
 My favourite place is Trinidad.
 Here you get one of the more popular and local experiences in Granada around the central fountain, surrounded by fragrant orange trees.

 Although the square is in the heart of the bustling city centre, surrounded by large shopping streets, it’s a lovely oasis when you need a break.